 Toffee Chocolate Chip Cookies

-- Preheat oven to 350 degrees.
-Line baking sheets with parchment paper or spray with cooking spray.
+- Preheat oven to 350 degrees F. Line a baking sheet with parchment paper or lightly coat with nonstick cooking spray.

-- In a medium mixing bowl, combine the flour, oats, baking powder, baking soda, and salt; set aside.
+- In a medium mixing bowl, combine the flour, oats, baking powder, baking soda, and salt.
+Set aside.

-- In a large bowl using a hand mixer, cream together butter, brown sugar, and white sugar until smooth.
-Beat in eggs one at a time, then add in the vanilla.
-Stir in the flour/oat mixture with a spoon until well combined.
-Mix in toffee pieces and chocolate chips.
+- In a large bowl using an electric mixer, cream together the butter, brown sugar, and white sugar.
+Add the egg and beat until smooth.
+Add the vanilla and beat until well combined.
+Add the flour/oat mixture and stir with a spoon until well combined.
+Mix in the chocolate chips and chopped Heath bars.
 Roll dough into small balls (about 2 tablespoons each) or use a medium #40 cookie scoop for uniformly sized cookies.
 Place at least 2-inches apart on the prepared baking sheet.

 - Bake for 11 to 13 minutes in the preheated oven being very careful not to overbake.
-Pull out of oven just when barely set and still light in color.
-Allow cookies to cool on baking sheets for 2 minutes before transferring to a wire racks to cool completely.
+Pull out of oven just when just set and lightly golden on the bottoms.
+Allow cookies to cool on baking sheetskor for 2 minutes before transferring to a wire racks to cool completely.